DylanSuniaga/NoScopeAIProject/Project_Concerns_and_Datasets.md

 - per-player baselines
 - cheat modes for `aimbot`, `triggerbot`, and `macro_consistency`
 - confounder modes for `high_ping`, `sensitivity_change`, and `patch_shift`
+- cursor-only replay with fading trails and click markers
 - live timeline animation in the UI
 - replay-style visualization
 - server telemetry plots